Build It: Thinking with Our Hands

 Impact Across Education Levels

-In primary classrooms, Writer’s Block builds foundational skills, supporting early literacy, sentence fluency, and conceptual categorization.
+In primary classrooms, Writer’s Block builds foundational skills, supporting early literacy, sentence fluency, and conceptual categorisation.
 In secondary education, it evolves into a higher-order thinking tool, enabling essay structuring, argumentation, and content analysis across all subjects.

 By integrating Writer’s Block into daily learning, teachers provide students with a hands-on, visual way to physically construct understanding, reinforcing both cognitive and metacognitive processes.

-Many students face barriers when it comes to processing, organizing, and expressing their ideas.
+Many students face barriers when it comes to processing, organising, and expressing their ideas.
 For neurodivergent learners, including those with dyslexia, dysgraphia, ADHD, and other learning differences, these challenges can impact writing, sequencing, and verbal expression.
 Build It provides a structured, visual, and hands-on approach that helps reduce cognitive overload, improve executive functioning, and make learning more accessible and engaging.

 Dyslexia affects a student’s ability to decode and process language, making tasks like reading, writing, and spelling more difficult.
 Writer’s Block provides a tangible way to physically manipulate words, sentences, and ideas, making abstract concepts easier to grasp.